Fun and Stylish Playroom Décor Ideas & Tips

 Source: Kaleidoscope Living Kids' Playroom Reveal

-I hope these playroom ideas and decorating tips have you feeling inspired and prepared to create a fun and functional space in your home!
+I hope these playroom ideas and decorating tips inspire and prepare you to create a fun and functional space for imaginative play in your home!

 Wondering how I approach transforming rooms and spaces in our home?
 Check out Designer in a Binder®.